 I have taught extensively, within school and University settings.
-Primarily, my teaching at the University of Exeter is in Initial Teacher Education, where I am Head of Initial Teacher Education, having previously led the Secondary PGCE Programme and the Science teaching within the Secondary PGCE, School Direct and Teach First programmes.
+Primarily, my teaching at the University of Exeter is in Initial Teacher Education, where I was Head of Initial Teacher Education until August 2023, having previously led the Secondary PGCE Programme and the Science teaching within the Secondary PGCE, School Direct and Teach First programmes.
 I supervise PGR students for both PhD and EdD programmes and teach on MA Education modules.

 PhD Education, Exeter University, 2012.